open-AIMS/ADRIAIndicators.jl/paper/paper.md

 indication of reef condition(s).

 -   **Reef Condition Index**: A categorical index (from 'Very Poor' to 'Very Good') that assesses overall reef health based on coral cover, shelter volume, juvenile abundance, and rubble cover.
--   **Reef Tourism Index**: A continuous index fitted with a linear regression model to assess reef health for tourism purposes, based on metrics like coral cover, evenness, shelter volume, and juvenile abundance.
+-   **Reef Tourism Index**: A continuous version of the reef condition index, fitted with a linear regression model to assess reef health for tourism purposes, based on metrics like coral cover, evenness, shelter volume, and juvenile abundance.
 -   **Reef Fish Index**: An index that estimates fish biomass based on a relationship between coral cover and structural complexity.
--   **Reef Biodiversity Condition Index**: An index calculated as the average of relative coral cover, coral diversity, and relative shelter volume to represent the state of reef biodiversity.

 #### Conversions